baksosapi/cos_sim/README.md

 doc 4 = `Delivery and Shipment of gold arrived from a truck`

-You made a QUERY which containt
+You made a QUERY which contain
  `gold silver truck`

 ##And The result is :